UnifyProject/RFC/raw/rfc-3.md

         />
     </suns>

-The function type defines the implementation of the function.
-Function types are still to be defined.
+The type defines the implementation of the function, and are defined by the server configuration.
+We do not at this stage standardize function types.
 If the client attempts to create a function with an unknown type, the server responds with "400 Bad Request".
+If the client specifies no type, the server shall use a suitable default type.

+- number of CPUs
+- CPU quota (usec)
+- memory (bytes)
+- disk elements (preconfigured)
+--> all physical elements preconfigured as profiles
+- for compute, storage, memory

 ### Switches

 Switches follow these rules:

-* A switch is a network traffic management resource, and can be virtual or physical.
+* A switch is a named network traffic management resource, and can be virtual or physical.
 * The server MAY implement a set of configured public switches.
 * Clients MAY create private switches for their own use.
 * To create a new switch the client POSTs a switch document to the parent node URI.